SigNoz/signoz.io/blog/2021-12-28-open-source-apm-tools.md

 💻 [GitHub](https://github.com/SigNoz/signoz)

 SigNoz is a full-stack open source APM and observability tool.
-It captures both metrics and traces with log management currently in the product roadmap.
+SigNoz provides logs, metrics, and traces under a single dashboard.
 Logs, metrics, and traces are considered to be the three pillars of observability in modern-day distributed systems.
 Using SigNoz, you can track things like:

 - User requests per second
 - 50th, 90th, and 99th percentile latencies of microservices in your application